 In case you already did that as per usual we added a small list of same MES and MOM vendors and solutions below.
 Feel free to add more.
 Warning: several of the solutions and vendors below have been recognized as important ones by analysts in the past few years.
 Of course that doesn’t mean they serve your needs best.

-MES and MOM vendors include are Schneider Electric (Wonderware), Dassault Systemes (Apriso), Oracle, SAP, Siemens, General Electric, Plex Systems and Paper-Less (all, except Paper-Less listed by IDC in its latest MarketScape of Worldwide Process Manufacturing Execution System Software Providers and all, except Schneider Electric in IDC’s latest Worldwide Discrete Manufacturing Execution System Software Providers MarketScape).
+MES and MOM vendors include are Schneider Electric (Wonderware), Dassault Systemes (Apriso), Oracle, SAP, Siemens, General Electric, Plex Systems and Paper-Less.

 In its latest market guide for manufacturing executing system software, Gartner mentions what it calls ‘representative vendors’ such as 42Q, ABB, Applied Materials, Aptean, Ares International, AspenTech, CellFusion, Cogiscan, Critical Manufacturing, Dassault Systèmes,Emerson Process Management, Epicor, Eyelit, Forcam, GE Digital, Greycon, Honeywell Process Solutions, iBASEt, IQMS, iTAC Software, Lighthouse Systems, Mentor Graphics, Miracom, MPDV, Oracle, Performix, Plex Systems, POMS, Prodac, PSI Metals, Rockwell Automation, SAP, Savigent Software, Schneider Electric (among others Wonderware software, now part of the enlarged AVEVA and Schneider Electric industrial software group after the merger), Siemens and Werum IT Solutions.